 Looking to pick up morale and productivity?
 Download our guide, "Objectives: The Ultimate Productivity Hack for Your Team," to learn how to energize and drive results.

 2. Email is great, but every little thing doesn’t require an email, and do your best communicate via other means, too.

 I was at a point in my work life, at multiple companies, where every “I’m going to the dentist” email or “Woo hoo!
 So and so; good job on doing your job!” message disrupted me more than email ever should.
 Don’t get me wrong.
 It’s important to let others know when you’ll be out of pocket.
-And, publicly recognizing achievements is one of my favorite ways of improving employee morale (you’ll see below)!
+And, publicly recognizing achievements is one of the top ways of improving employee morale and efficiency (you’ll see below)!